gerard415/shadow-report/README.md

 - Ability to track reports with the generated report Id
 - A fully responsive layout that adapts flawlessly to any device for a smooth, consistent experience.
 - A modern, A sleek, user-friendly admin dashboard designed to provide an outstanding experience.
+- Instantly analyze and generate a detailed description of any image by harnessing the capabilities of Gemini AI.

 ## Technology
 - Next.js